iam-anjalirawat/SQL_Project_Netflix/README.md

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

-## Findings and Conclusion
+## 📈 Findings & Conclusion

-- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+* **Content Distribution:** Netflix offers a diverse catalog of movies and TV shows spanning multiple genres, ratings, and release years, reflecting a broad range of audience preferences.
-- **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
-- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+* **Audience Ratings:** Analyzing content ratings provides valuable insights into the primary target audience and the platform's content strategy.
+* **Geographical Trends:** Country-wise analysis highlights the leading content-producing regions, while India's release trends reveal its growing contribution to the Netflix library over time.
+* **Content Classification:** Keyword-based categorization enables a deeper understanding of the nature of Netflix content, helping distinguish between different themes and content types.

+### Conclusion

+This SQL analysis demonstrates how structured query techniques can transform raw data into meaningful business insights.
+By exploring content distribution, audience preferences, regional trends, and content characteristics, the project provides valuable information that can support data-driven decision-making and strategic content planning.